-If you have younger kids and you’re concerned about what they are exposed to, but still would like them to have access to video games, there are a number of games developed for and used by teachers and educational institutions that can be of great benefit.
+If you have younger kids and you’re concerned about what they are exposed to but still would like them to have access to video games, there are several games developed for and used by teachers and educational institutions that can be of great benefit.

 Some developers create games with specific educational goals.
-A great example is Never Alone, a game made by indigenous Alaskan developers for the purpose of teaching players about indigenous Alaskan culture, stories, and myths.
-Players learn through the gameplay and also through snippets of documentary unlocked as they progress through the game.
+A great example is Never Alone, a game made by indigenous Alaskan developers for teaching players about indigenous Alaskan culture, stories, and myths.
+Players learn through the gameplay and snippets of documentaries unlocked as they progress through the game.

-Some educators, such as an Ariel D. Anbar at Arizona State University work to create gaming content around the subject matter they teach directly to students.
-Rather than getting released commercially, the tools are used in class to help students get a better understanding of the subject matter.
-Because of this, it is very possible that kids will start encountering video games directly in educational environments.
+Some educators, such as Ariel D. Anbar at Arizona State University work to create gaming content around the subject matter they teach directly to students.
+Rather than getting released commercially, the tools are used in class to help students better understand the subject matter.
+Because of this, it is possible that kids will start encountering video games directly in educational environments.

 For Older Kids, Video Games Can Teach Responsibility and Commitment